iqm.qiskit_iqm.iqm_provider.IQMBackend#

 Currently there is no hard limit on the number of circuits that can be executed in a single batch/job.
 However, some libraries like Qiskit Experiments use this property to split multi-circuit computational tasks into multiple baches/jobs.

 The default value is None, meaning there is no limit.
-You can set it to a specific integer value to force these libraries to execute at most that many circuits in a single batch.
+You can set it to a specific integer value to force these libraries to run at most that many circuits in a single batch.

 Parameters: